About · develoPPP Project: Boosting yields for climate friendly Robusta coffee in Tanzania

 1. Measuring GHG Emissions

-2. GHG reduction and carbon accumulation measures
+2. Identifying and implementing GHG reduction and carbon stock accumulation measures

 3. Market uptake of climate friendly coffee in Europe